 Generally, just a pinch of salt can be added to a cup of coffee and then adjusted as needed.
 It is important to start with a small amount and gradually add more until the desired level of bitterness reduction is achieved.

-Is There A Difference In Taste Between Using Table Salt Or Sea Salt In Coffee?”
+Is There A Difference In Taste Between Using Table Salt Or Sea Salt In Coffee?

 However, the difference in taste between table salt and sea salt or kosher salt may be subtle and not noticeable for some people.
-Additionally, the difference in taste between different types of sea salt or kosher salt may also vary.
+The quantity that you want to add is very small, so the flavor profile of the salt may not be noticeable.

 Are There Any Negative Effects Of Adding Salt To Coffee?